tohoilamskl/Group162Battleship/readme.md

 1. To Hoi Lam 3035667455
 2. Ng Chun Hei 3035690634

 ### Game description:
-* A stratergy game where you guessed the position of your opponent's ships.
+* A strategy game where you guessed the position of your opponent's ships.
 In our project, you will be battling against an AI.
-If you guessed all your's oppoent's ship first, you won.
+If you guessed all your opponent's ships first, you win.
 Otherwise, you loss.
 * Board size will be 10x10, where there will be...
     * Size 2 Ship x4
     * Size 3 Ship x3